sirouk/ccxt-market-maker/README.md

 - On Mac/Windows: Start Docker Desktop application

 **"Cannot connect to exchange"**
-- Check your API credentials are correct
+- Check your API Public Key and API Private Key are correct
-- Ensure your API key has trading permissions enabled
+- Ensure your API Public Key has trading permissions enabled
 - Check if LAToken is accessible from your location

 **Bot stops placing orders**